Match Review

 2ndHALF - Two U-18 players make their Ajinomoto debut

-In the second half, Mie, who is chasing, aggressively attacks from the start, but they don't allow any chances by responding firmly to crosses.
-They shut down attacks from the sides and cut off passes from the center with a defense that is like a net.
-In the 7th minute of the second half, player Nozawa presses aggressively from the front line and cuts off the opponent's pass with a sliding tackle.
-Although this went over the goal line, the passionate play excited the stadium and they continue to show focused play while expanding their lead.
+In the second half, Mie aggressively attacks from the start, but they respond well to crosses and do not allow any chances.
+They shut down attacks from the sides and cut off passes trying to go through the center with a defense that seems to have a net set up.
+In the 7th minute of the second half, player Nozawa boldly presses from the front and cuts off the opponent's pass with a sliding tackle.
+Although this went over the goal line, his passionate play excites the stadium, showing focused play while expanding the lead.

-Manager Peter CKLAMOVSKI made a move in the 12th minute of the second half.
-He made four changes at once, sending out Hotaka NAKAMURA, Takahiro KO, Shuto NAGANO, and Takuya OTANI onto the pitch.
-With this, the final line has NAKAMURA, NAGANO, OKA, TOKUMOTO from right to left, with HARAKAWA and KO as the defensive midfielders, and OTANI, SATO, and NOZAWA on the front line.
-NAGANO made his debut for the first team, and OTANI made his debut at Ajinomoto Stadium.
+Coach Peter CKLAMOVSKI made his move in the 12th minute of the second half.
+He made a total of four substitutions, bringing on Hotaka NAKAMURA, Takahiro KO, Shuto NAGANO, and Oya onto the pitch.
+This reshaped the final line-up to have NAKAMURA, NAGANO, Oka, and Tokumoto from right to left, with Harakawa and KO as the holding midfielders, and Oya, Sato, and Nozawa positioned in the front line from right to left.
+NAGANO made his debut for the top team, while Oya made his debut at Ajinomoto Stadium.

 38 minutes into the second half, player Nozawa, who is also looking for a goal, launches a high-speed dribble from the left side on a counter attack.
 He cuts in near the penalty area and swings his right foot from the center, but unfortunately it goes just left of the goal.

-In the final stages, a scene that makes the whole stadium hold its breath is born.
-Tokumoto makes a long ground pass from the left side.
-Oya, who started running at full speed from behind, overtakes the opponent's DF and dribbles towards the goal.
-And from near the penalty arc, he powerfully swings his right foot!
-The powerful trajectory hits the crossbar, and the dry sound and the roar of the crowd echo throughout the stadium.
-Although it was not the first goal at Ajinomoto Stadium, the 17-year-old U-18 player leaves a strong impression with his brilliant play.
+In the final moments, a scene arises where the entire stadium holds its breath.
+Player Tokumoto delivers a long ground pass from the left side.
+Player Otani, who had sprinted from behind at full speed, overtakes the opposing defender and dribbles towards the goal.
+Then, from near the penalty arc, he swings his right foot powerfully!
+The fierce trajectory strikes the crossbar, and the dry sound along with the murmurs of the crowd echoes throughout the stadium.
+Although it unfortunately did not become his first goal at Ajinomoto Stadium, the 17-year-old from the U-18 team leaves a strong impact with his brilliant play.

 The match ended after 4 minutes of additional time.
-With the strong performance of veteran players and the debut of academy players at their home Ajinomoto Stadium, it was a fruitful victory that secured their spot in the 3rd round.
+With the veterans' performance and the home debut of players from the academy at Ajinomoto Stadium, it was a fruitful victory that secured advancement to the 3rd Round.

 MATCH DETAILS